pgManage/pgManage/INSTALL_WEB_SERVER_MODE.md

     ./configure
     make uninstall

-PgManage saves SQL scripts that you create in PgManage to the .pgmanage folder.
-If you're removing PgManage you may want to remove the .pgmanage directory.
+pgManage saves SQL scripts that you create in pgManage to the .pgmanage folder.
+If you're removing pgManage you may want to remove the .pgmanage directory.

     rm -r ~/.pgmanage/